zeldaret/botw/README.md

-# uking
+# The Legend of Zelda: Breath of the Wild

-This is a decompilation of U-King v1.5.0 (Switch).
+This is an experimental, WIP decompilation of *The Legend of Zelda: Breath of the Wild* v1.5.0 (Switch).

 File names, class or function names and the file organization come from leftover strings.
 Unlike some other first-party games such as *Super Mario Odyssey*, all known public versions of U-King are completely stripped, so most names are just more or less educated guesses.